rzoubek44/IT360_Repo_Fall_2025/README.md

 - After that, open the link at the end of the output for the splunk web interface (http://kali:8000 or http://localhost:8000)
 - Enter credentials for the admin account to get into the home page

-Pointing the log file from Suricata to Splunk
+Pointing the log file from Suricata to Splunk:
 - On the Splunk web browser, go to the top bar and click “Settings”, then “Data inputs”
 - Add a new input by clicking on “files and directories” under “local inputs”
 - Click on “new local file and directory”